 Make sure partners switch roles.

 Next, create small groups of four students (two sets of partners).
-Ask the group to create a consensus model to explain model that explains why each of these constellations are only visible during one season.
-You might share this Consensus Protocol or another version with students.
-Remind students doesn't mean that the group is in agreement; it means they have reached a decision about what they can "live with" because the ideas most important to the group members (supported by evidence) are represented on the model.
+Ask the group to create a consensus model to explain why each of these constellations are only visible during one season.
+Remind students consensus doesn't mean that the group is in complete agreement; it means they have reached decisions about what they can "live with" because the ideas most important to the group members (supported by evidence) are represented on the model.

 As you walk around the room, you might ask students the same questions you did when they were working individually: